-The recommended dosage of up to 0.1 mg/kg (0.3 lU/kg) of body weight 3 times per week should not be exceeded.
+The recommended dosage of up to 0.1 mg/kg of body weight 3 times per week (up to 0.3 mg/kg/week) should not be exceeded.
 Acute overdose could cause initial hypoglycemia and subsequent hyperglycemia.
 Repeated use of doses in excess of those recommended could result in signs and symptoms of gigantism and/or acromegaly consistent with the known effects of excess human growth hormone.

 Somatropin should not be used for growth promotion in pediatric patients with closed epiphyses.

 In general, somatropin is contraindicated in the presence of active malignancy.
 Any preexisting malignancy should be inactive and its treatment complete prior to instituting therapy with somatropin.
 Somatropin should be discontinued if there is evidence of recurrent activity.
 Since growth hormone deficiency may be an early sign of the presence of a pituitary tumor (or, rarely, other brain tumors), the presence of such tumors should be ruled out prior to initiation of treatment.
 Somatropin should not be used in patients with any evidence of progression or recurrence of an underlying intracranial tumor.